 Polyester- Polyester is a plastic based fabric making it durable, lightweight, breathable, and non-absorbent.
 It also repels UV rays and keeps you warm when it's wet making it ideal for running jackets.

-Unfortunately it doesn't hold the anti-bacterial qualities of natural fibres so can stink quite quickly after a run.
+Unfortunately it doesn't hold the anti-bacterial qualities of natural fibres.

 Polypropylene - Popular in running gear this fabric is water-resistant making it a great running base-layer.
 Regardless of how sweaty you get this fabric will stay dry to the skin's touch.

-Spandex - Also known by the brand name Lycra, spandex is used to be the stretch in your running gear.
+Spandex - Also known by the brand name Lycra, spandex is stretchy and flexible.
 This synthetic fabric can expand, offering you unrestricted movement, before snapping back and retaining its shape.

 Bamboo - Bamboo is a great eco-friendly alternative to synthetic fibres and is naturally sweat-wicking, anti-bacterial, and incredibly soft.